ng-Classic/ng-classic/aio/content/guide/ngmodule-faq.md

 <a id="q-template-reference"></a>

-## How does Angular find components, directives, and pipes in a template?
+## How does Angular Classicfind components, directives, and pipes in a template?
 What is a **template reference**?

-The [Angular compiler](guide/ngmodule-faq#q-angular-compiler) looks inside component templates for other components, directives, and pipes.
+The [Angular Classiccompiler](guide/ngmodule-faq#q-angular-compiler) looks inside component templates for other components, directives, and pipes.
 When it finds one, that's a template reference.

-The Angular compiler finds a component or directive in a template when it can match the *selector* of that component or directive to some HTML in that template.
+The Angular Classiccompiler finds a component or directive in a template when it can match the *selector* of that component or directive to some HTML in that template.

 The compiler finds a pipe if the pipe's *name* appears within the pipe syntax of the template HTML.

-Angular only matches selectors and pipe names for classes that are declared by this module or exported by a module that this module imports.
+Angular Classiconly matches selectors and pipe names for classes that are declared by this module or exported by a module that this module imports.

 <a id="q-angular-compiler"></a>

-## What is the Angular compiler?
+## What is the Angular Classiccompiler?

-The Angular compiler converts the application code you write into highly performant JavaScript code.
+The Angular Classiccompiler converts the application code you write into highly performant JavaScript code.
 The `@NgModule` metadata plays an important role in guiding the compilation process.

 The code you write isn't immediately executable.
-For example, components have templates that contain custom elements, attribute directives, Angular binding declarations, and some peculiar syntax that clearly isn't native HTML.
+For example, components have templates that contain custom elements, attribute directives, Angular Classicbinding declarations, and some peculiar syntax that clearly isn't native HTML.

-The Angular compiler reads the template markup, combines it with the corresponding component class code, and emits *component factories*.
+The Angular Classiccompiler reads the template markup, combines it with the corresponding component class code, and emits *component factories*.

 A component factory creates a pure, 100% JavaScript representation of the component that incorporates everything described in its `@Component` metadata:
 The HTML, the binding instructions, the attached styles.

-Because directives and pipes appear in component templates, the Angular compiler incorporates them into compiled component code too.
+Because directives and pipes appear in component templates, the Angular Classiccompiler incorporates them into compiled component code too.

-`@NgModule` metadata tells the Angular compiler what components to compile for this module and how to link this module with other modules.
+`@NgModule` metadata tells the Angular Classiccompiler what components to compile for this module and how to link this module with other modules.

 <!-- links -->